ewhinihan/dfw_mslibrary/README.md

 Deliverables to include:

-        Evidence of UX Study including notes/deck of findings Market Research project that includes outline for future work Digital archive project with MS Archives
+        Evidence of UX Study including notes/deck of findings Market Research project that includes outline for future work (draft uploaded each week to show progress) Digital archive project with MS Archives (Excel sheet uploaded each week to show progress) Contribution to NextRead program, Blog posts, MysteryBox blog post (Archives)
-        Other TBD

 # Reflection